Conrad Bourcier

-Joseph Alphonse Conrad Bourcier (May 28, 1916 – October 5, 1987) was a Canadian professional ice hockey centre.
+Joseph Alphonse Conrad Bourcier (May 28, 1916 – October 5, 1987) was a Canadian ice hockey centre.
+He played 6 games in the National Hockey League with the Montreal Canadiens during the 1935–36 season.
+The rest of his career, which lasted from 1934 to 1949, was mainly spent in the Quebec Hockey League.
 He was born in Montreal, Quebec.

 Playing career

 Bourcier played for the Pittsburgh Shamrocks of the International Hockey League, the Montreal Canadiens during the 1935–36 NHL season, as well as a single game with the Cornwall Cookies of the Quebec Provincial Hockey League.
 His brother Jean also played for Montreal and Pittsburgh throughout the same seasons.